California governor predicts too much Democratic spending

 While he warned against overspending, he said he expected dissonant voices among the Democratic majority — a result of what he called the party’s greater diversity of people and ideas.
 Republicans, he said, hold a “slavish adherence” to a limited agenda and President Donald Trump.

 Brown is leaving office on the heels of the deadliest U.S. wildfire in a century.
-Flames tore through the town of Paradise last month, killing at least 86 people and destroying 14,000 homes.
+Flames tore through the town of Paradise last month, killing at least 86 people and destroying more than 12,000 homes.
 He’s blamed climate change for more destructive blazes in recent years and warned things will worsen.

 The governor called the need to limit building in areas at high risk for wildfires “obvious” but said it’s “politically painful” to implement when people want to rebuild their homes and developers see opportunities.